jujulal/ds-algo-XIV/algorithms/src/main/scala/parallelism/locking/README.md

 [JVM ReentrantLock](https://docs.oracle.com/javase/7/docs/api/java/util/concurrent/locks/ReentrantLock.html)

 ```
-A reentrant mutual exclusion Lock with the same basic behavior and semantics as the implicit monitor lock accessed
+A reentrant Mutual Exclusion Lock with the same basic behavior and semantics
-using synchronized methods and statements, but with extended capabilities.
+as the implicit monitor lock accessed using synchronized methods and statements,
+but with extended capabilities.
 ```

 [In JVM, Why use a ReentrantLock if one can use synchronized(x)?](http://stackoverflow.com/a/11821900/432903)